UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

 of the random number generator.
 A random seed (or seed state, or just seed) is a number (or vector) used to initialize a pseudorandom number generator.
-This ensure that when we select the random numbers in for example a exercise like this we always draw the same "random" numbers.
+This ensure that when we select the random numbers in for example a exercise like this we always draw the same "random" numbers, and results are comparable between students.

 ``` python
 np.random.seed(1)